 Seeing if you’re pre-approved for a credit card requires only a soft pull of your credit.
 So you don’t have to worry about credit score damage.

 By the way, you may see credit card companies refer to this process as checking to see whether you’re pre-qualified.
 Pre-qualify and pre-approve are often used synonymously, but technically, it’s pre-qualification when you check yourself and pre-approval when the credit card company takes the initiative.

 What to Do After You See You’re Pre-Approved for a Credit Card

 Once you see what cards you’re pre-approved for with one issuer, it’s a good idea to check for pre-approval with a few others.
 That way, you can compare the cards you’re most likely to get and apply for the one that best fits your needs.
 When you’re pre-approved for a card, you can apply for it right away, online, by mail or over the phone.
 Typically, you’ll get a special code to use so the application gets flagged as pre-approved.

 You don’t necessarily have to apply for a card you’ve been pre-approved for to benefit from the process, either.
 The cards you’re pre-approved for can lead you to other offers you’re likely to get.
-For example, if you’re pre-approved for a card that requires fair credit or better for approval, you should have a good chance at getting other credit cards for people with fair credit, too.
-Comparing offers is the best way to find the best deal, and WalletHub’s personalized credit card recommendations can tell you which cards with high approval odds will save you the most money.
+For example, if you’re pre-approved for a card that requires fair credit or better for approval, you should have a good chance of getting other credit cards for people with fair credit, too.
+Comparing offers is the best way to find the best deal, and WalletHub’s personalized credit card recommendations can tell you which cards will give you high approval odds and will save you the most money.